 So one day, I thought about making a headband from the branch’s sparkly silver leaves; a little bit Grecian and girly, but a bit more grown up.
 I named it Agnes Headband.

 Agnes headband materials consist of:

-3. A piece of thick paper, (about twice as thick as regular copy paper) for the leaves’ base.
+About twice as thick as regular copy paper for the leaves’ base.